Sic Parvis Magna Sample Chapter—Family Dinner

 Francis dried his hands on his slops.
 “Father, what happened to your hands?”

 Francis waited for the familiar words of grace, but it did not come.
 No one joined him as he muttered the prayer—it was as if they did not even hear him.
-He sunk his wooden spoon into the bowl of the piping-hot stew, helping the pieces of meat and vegetables into his spoon with the bread.
+He sank his wooden spoon into the bowl of the piping-hot stew, pushing the pieces of meat and vegetables into his spoon with the bread.

 “The common folk grumble about Somerset’s new prayer book,” Grandfather muttered.
 “Change never comes without a fight.”